From ivory to ebony,

 Whether weapons in defense of rape,

-or branding tools of mates during orgasm,
+or the branding tools of mates during orgasm,

 they are the crescent moons

-that grow on the ends of fingers.
+that grow from our fingers.

 It is the cover we wear—